naftananmamo/data-cleaning-with-sql/README.md

+SQL & Pandas Project

-Project Overview
+Project Overview:

-This project demonstrates my ability to clean, transform, and analyze real-world datasets using SQL for data cleaning and Pandas for exploratory data analysis (EDA).
+This project demonstrates data cleaning, transformation, and exploratory analysis.
+SQL was used to clean and structure the data, and Pandas was used to analyze trends, calculate statistics, and visualize key insights.

-Tools & Technologies
+Tools & Technologies:

-SQL: Data extraction, cleaning, and transformation.
+SQL: data cleaning and transformation

-Python (Pandas): EDA, data manipulation, and insights.
+Python (Pandas): data analysis and manipulation

-Matplotlib: Visualizing trends and patterns in the data.
+Matplotlib: data visualization

-Project Workflow
+Project Workflow:

-Data Cleaning with SQL

-Removed duplicates, missing values, and inconsistencies.
+Cleaned raw data using SQL: removed duplicates, handled missing values, standardized columns

-Standardized column formats and ensured data integrity.

-Exploratory Data Analysis with Pandas

-Calculated summary statistics and distributions.

-Identified trends and patterns in the dataset.
+Explored data using Pandas: calculated summary statistics, identified trends and patterns

-Created visualizations to communicate key insights.
+Visualized insights with Matplotlib

-Key Learnings
+Key Learnings:

-Handling messy datasets efficiently with SQL.
+Efficient data cleaning using SQL

-Performing comprehensive EDA in Python.
+Performing comprehensive exploratory data analysis (EDA) with Pandas

-Translating raw data into actionable insights.
+Converting raw data into actionable insights